ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 This `.map` file may be viewed via the GUI (start with either `map` or `forge`) by selecting the
 ***Load a profile data file from a previous run*** option.
-The resulting file selection dialogue can then be used to specify the `.map` file.
+The resulting file selection dialog box can then be used to locate the `.map` file.

 ### Connecting with the remote client